QoL and SPI: battle of the ROI’s

 PPS.
 In his first entry on the subject Jason rejected the criticism that: since games production involved more than software, modifying software processes would not help.
 He suggests that software production represents a large chunk of the production time and therefore there is a lot of fat to cut.
 However in reponse the Jamie’s open letter, he appears to change his stance on that and accepts that improvements in software process alone are likely to be minor.
 He also states that he still pushing for a revolution rather than an evolution.
 I believe this is the right position to take since process improvement efforts often fail due to the perception that the returns are not worth the costs.

-2 replies on “QoL and SPI: battle of the ROI’s”
+2 responses to “QoL and SPI: battle of the ROI’s”

 Leave a Reply